 As early as the 1700s, the Okanagan native tribes knew of a water beast living in what is today known as Lake Okanagan.
-They called the creature N’ha-a-itk, meaning “snake of the water” or "water demon" and their Native superstitions demanded certain traditions before entering N’ha-a-itk’s domain.
+They called the creature N’ha-a-itk, meaning "sacred spirit of the waters" and their Native superstitions demanded certain traditions before entering N’ha-a-itk’s domain.
 One of the traditions was apparently the ritual sacrifice of a small animal as a peace offering before crossing the lake.
 Tying their horses behind their canoes, they would paddle out to where they believed the serpent lived in a cave beneath the water and make their offering, thus insuring that their horses would not be dragged under and drowned by the monster.

 Early area settlers also reported sightings of N'ha-a-itk and they patrolled the shores to protect their families.